 - 2 Tablespoons – 1/3 cup sugar

-- Beef Tallow for frying or get some pastured lard here
+- Order beef Tallow for frying here or get some pastured lard here.

 - Sea salt

-Slice potatoes for frying — I usually leave the skins on after cleaning well. (***I use my Bosch with the attachment that cuts them into perfectly shaped fries in a matter of moments!).
-Dissolve 1/3 cup (I cut this back to 2 Tbsp.) sugar in 2 cup warm water.
+- Slice potatoes for frying — I usually leave the skins on after cleaning well. (***I use my Bosch with the attachment that cuts them into perfectly shaped fries in a matter of moments!)
+Dissolve 1/3 cup sugar in 2 cup warm water.
 Place potato strips in water for 15 – 30 minutes.
 (This reduces cancer-causing acrylamide formation at least some, even if you didn't soak them overnight.)

-- To keep from wasting any of my precious tallow I drain the fries into a strainer over a glass dish I use to store it in the frig.
+- To keep from wasting any of my precious tallow I drain the fries into a strainer over a glass dish I use to store it in the fridge.